 I've just been chosen for Seattle's tribal council.
 I'm shown an orientation film before meeting the others.
 I didn't know Seattle has the lowest skyline of any major city.
 Even lower density than Los Angeles!
 The only exception is the Space Needle.
-The film claims it's not just a tourist thing: "It's a spiritual and historical monument, commemorating the spot where 700 years ago a treaty was made between all the tribes in the Sound, balancing fishing rights, etc. The Tribal Alliance is always led by a couple, husband and wife--to discourage sexism or autocracy."
+The film claims it's not just a tourist icon: "It's a spiritual and historical monument, commemorating the spot where 700 years ago a treaty was made between all the tribes in the Sound, balancing fishing, hunting and berrying rights.
+The Tribal Alliance is always led by a couple, husband and wife--to discourage sexism or autocracy."
 It worked well for centuries, slowly knit the tribes together into one.
 Its most famous leader was of course Chief Sealth, who the city's named for.

 The council still runs Seattle.
-But whites slowly infiltrated as they immigrated, and it's half-corporate now, ruled by a rich, vain zillionaire, a Perot type.
+But whites slowly infiltrated as they immigrated, and it's half-corporate now, ruled by a certain vain zillionaire.
 He tells us newcomers "Welcome to the board.
 I own all the communications equipment, and I won't let you install your own.
 You can rent them from me.
 You'll eventually quit this council and be my business rivals, and then I can deprive you of your familiar networks.
 Knowledge is power.
 Why should I let you have information for free?"

 Oh, these Seattle software magnates.
-Kooks every one.
+Egotistical kooks, every one.

-Not a sexy sight, I must say.
+Not a sexy sight.
 Big hairy Sasquatch bellies and saggy breasts.
-Sad, sedentary, subservient bodies shaped by the TV and the car--so different from the compact elegant rather aristocratic people who formed the Tribal Alliance.
+Sad, sedentary, subservient bodies shaped by the TV and the car--so different from the compact elegant rather aristocratic people who formed the Tribal Alliance way back when.

 I cheer up in a minute though--I'm offered ritual shelter by the ONLY guy in the group I like!
 If I have to sleep with someone here, at least it's him.